 Odette began the second half solo with her lovely After The Hurricane from the By Way Of Night EP.
 There was also a great versions of The Blue Cockade and The Outside Track.
 Odette and the trio closed with one of her best songs, an ode to life centered on the London Northern Line Tube, The Great Old Northern Line before returning solo for a well deserved encore, The Lakes Of Pontchartrain.

 Opening the evening, ANT MILES played a rare solo set (indeed his first).
 Based on this, I think he should do some more!
 Out of his comfort zone, he has a good voice as shown by songs like Bring Me A Boat and The Yorkshire Couple.
 He also invited Anita Dobson (who like Ant is a member of ROAD NOT TAKEN) to sing My Love Is Like A Red, Red Rose.

 A fabulous night at this great, well run and friendly club.

 Photo: Chris Dobson

-Tickets for the event, which takes place at Downend School on Friday 15th November 2019, are available from MELANIE'S KITCHEN or online HERE.
+Tickets for the event, which takes place at Frenchay Village Hall on Friday 17th January 2020, are available from MELANIE'S KITCHEN or online HERE.
 They are priced at £12 each in advance (£10 for members), or £14 on the door.
-There will be a full bar, stocking cider, soft drinks, wine, hot drinks and locally-brewed real ale from Hambrook-based GREAT WESTERN BREWING CO. and also locally-made NAUGHTY BROWNIES.
+There will be a full bar, stocking locally-brewed real ale from Hambrook-based GREAT WESTERN BREWING CO., along with cider, soft drinks, wine, hot drinks and also locally-made NAUGHTY BROWNIES.
 There will be a raffle with prizes including CDs, gift boxes of beer and sweet treats.
 You are encouraged to bring your own glass/mug/tankard/bucket, as well as reusable bottles for water, as part of the club’s drive to be more environmentally aware.
 Those that do this will have 50p knocked off the price of their drink.